sravan-s/document_search/README.md

 > * Convert it into text -> https://www.xpdfreader.com/pdftotext-man.html -> `laws.txt`
 > * Move text file to `./data`

+Split it into sections
-PDF to Structured Data (id, summary, illustration, side_node) You need to do some manual work, because data in PDF is unstrctured
+You need to do some manual work, because data in PDF is unstrctured Or maybe you can use one of the paid LLMs to parse the PDF into structured data

 Step #2
+Keep structured data in text_files `./data/formatted`
+  * See format.example to see the example
-Convert structured data to embedding using sentence transformer Save embedding into vector DB
+  * Ideally seperate by chapter, but it doesnt matter Convert structured data to embedding using sentence transformer(see law_search repo) Save embedding into vector DB(see law_search repo)

 Step #3
-Use webserver to query from vecterDb
+Use webserver to query from vecterDb(see web_server)
+  * Webserver is rocket

 ---

 We use Qdrant as vectorDB
 Postgres to save structured data
-Candle-rs + GritLM/GritLM-8x7B (if possible) for sentence transformer
+~Candle-rs + GritLM/GritLM-8x7B (if possible) for sentence transformer~ Used fastembed + BGELargeENV15